beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 ``configrc:``
-    This file contains a number of environmental variables defining various aspects of OpenStack's configuration, such as administration and service account credentials, as well as access points.
-The file must be "sourced" to export the variables into the current shell session.
+    This file contains a number of environmental variables defining various aspects of OpenStack’s configuration, such as administration and service account credentials, as well as access points.
+The file must be “sourced” to export the variables into the current shell session.
 The file can be sourced directly by running:
     ``. configrc``, or using the scripts described later.
 A simple test to check whether the variables have been correctly exported is to